mycrl/VTSampler/README.md

 # VTSampler

-A pure Rust implementation similar to ID3D11VideoProcessor, but cross-platform and cross-graphics API.
+A pure Rust implementation similar to ID3D11VideoProcessor, but cross-platform and cross-graphics API, with all tasks executed on the GPU, which is very fast!
+> ID3D11VideoProcessor is an implementation that handles tasks such as color space conversion and texture scaling, specifically designed for video stream-related tasks.

 ---